Computer Virus Definition

 File Infector Virus

 To persist on a system, a threat actor uses file infector viruses to inject malicious code into critical files that run the operating system or important programs.
-When the system boots or the program runs, the virus is activated.
+When the system boots or the program runs, the computer virus is activated.

 These malicious programs spread across a network or other systems by copying themselves or injecting code into critical computer resources.